nodejs/node/doc/api/fs.md

 Write `buffer` to the file.

-The promise is resolved with an object containing two properties:
+The promise is fulfilled with an object containing two properties:

 * `bytesWritten` {integer} the number of bytes written
 * `buffer` {Buffer|TypedArray|DataView} a reference to the `buffer` written.

-It is unsafe to use `filehandle.write()` multiple times on the same file without waiting for the promise to be resolved (or rejected).
+It is unsafe to use `filehandle.write()` multiple times on the same file without waiting for the promise to be fulfilled (or rejected).
 For this scenario, use [`filehandle.createWriteStream()`][].

 On Linux, positional writes do not work when the file is opened in append mode.